-From time-to-time people may get sick and require to access medical professionals, hospitals, dentists and other health related services.
-All International Students must have Overseas Student Health Cover (OSHC) when they enrol.
+From time-to-time people may get sick and require access to medical professionals, hospitals, dentists and other health related services.
+All International Students must have Overseas Student Health Cover (OSHC) when they enroll.
 Students may arrange this for themselves with any of several health insurance providers.